We're Good: Analysis and synopsis

 The final main lobster eventually gets chosen to be cooked.
 The cook brings it to the kitchen before realizing a pipe on the boat had malfunctioned, making it impossible for the lobster to be cooked.
 The lobster eventually gets thrown back into the tank before the restaurant is closed and everyone leaves.
-The ship then begins to sink, with the tables crashing against a wall, and water crashing through the restaurant and the ship's corridors.
+The ship then begins to sink, with the dining furniture sliding and crashing against a wall, and water surging through the restaurant and the ship's corridors.
 The lobster crashes through with the water, and eventually makes its way out and back into the sea.
 The camera then pans up to a frozen-breathed Lipa singing the song's final lines from a lifeboat as the image of the Titanic sinking appears in the background.
 The video closes with the image of the Titanic firing a flare gun as it sinks.
 The lobsters used in the video are a metaphor for love as lobsters mate for life, while the boat sinking mirrors the song's themes of feeling trapped in a relationship and setting love free.
 The sinking sees Lipa and the lobster both being thrown back into the sea, a metaphor to show that both will find new partners to start the relationship process over again.